Rebecca Gilliver

 Philip Higham

-Born in Edinburgh, Philip studied at St Mary’s Music School with Ruth Beauchamp and subsequently at the RNCM with Emma Ferrand and Ralph Kirshbaum.
+Philip was born in Edinburgh and studied at St Mary’s Music School with Ruth Beauchamp and subsequently at the RNCM with Emma Ferrand and Ralph Kirshbaum.
 He also enjoyed mentoring from Steven Isserlis, and was represented by YCAT between 2009 and 2014.
-In 2008 he became the first UK cellist to win 1st prize at the International Bach Competition in Leipzig, and followed it with major prizes in the 2009 Lutoslawski Competition and the Grand Prix Emmanuel Feuermann 2010.
+He plays a cello by Carlo Giuseppe Testore, made in 1697.
+He is grateful for continued support from Harriet’s Trust.”

 James Halsey